EDI Price Lists Are Misleading: How to Compare Real Monthly Spend

 Can I predict my annual EDI costs reliably?

-Yes, if your provider bills transparently on actual usage, includes migration and partner support, and does not rely on add-on fees.
+Yes — if your provider bills transparently on actual usage, includes migration and partner support, and does not rely on add-on fees.
 With this approach, you can project expenses with much greater confidence.
 Regular usage reviews, as discussed in our mid-year EDI cost review blog, are also helpful.

 Is switching EDI VAN providers risky or disruptive?

 Migration risk can be controlled with careful planning and responsive support.
-Nexus VAN offers migration management, an intuitive dashboard, and expert staff to ensure you move partners without interruption, supported by a 90-day trial.
+Nexus VAN offers migration management, an intuitive dashboard, and expert staff to ensure you move partners without interruption, backed by a 90-day trial.

 How do I validate savings before switching?